 This post contains affiliate links.
 If you make a purchase, I will earn a commission at no extra cost to you.

 If I am looking for cheap family fun, I always check sites like Groupon and Living Social for any discounts they may have.
 This is a great way to easily save on fun family activities.
 I’ve seen things like zoo memberships, paint ball, concert tickets, bowling, corn mazes, trampoline parks, mini golf, etc.

 I actually check what is new every couple of weeks because they will occasionally have an extra 20-30% off the discounted prices so you can save even more!

 Check out your local community events.
 A lot of places will have free movie nights, dances, and festivals.
 These are really fun to go to and most of them have free entry.

 To find some free fun for the family, just do a quick Google search for your city’s activities calendar and you will get a lot of options.
 If you live in a small town, do a search for the largest city within driving distance for better results.

 Yard Sales & Thrift Stores

 If you are wanting to do a mini getaway, check out your state’s tourism website.
-They probably have a bunch of free or cheap family activities listed.
+They probably have a bunch of free fun for the family.
 This is a great way to see what parks and museums might be free or when they will have special promotions that you can take advantage of.

 These are just some of the ways to save on fun family activities that I personally use.
-I love this time of year when there are so many fun things to do: corn mazes, pumpkin patches, fairs, etc. I also have some other posts that you may want to read to save even more on you family activities:
+I love this time of year when there are so many free fun things to do: corn mazes, pumpkin patches, fairs, etc.